 A business can also be affected by the time allocated to dealing with and the inconvenience caused by an investigation.
 Where it is agreed to approach a HMRC investigation alongside experienced professionals, they should be able to significantly reduce the exposure you and your business has to potential disruption.
 Whilst you may have to assist with either the provision of information or mandates to your adviser to allow them to obtain information directly from third parties, the disruption is likely to be minimal when compared to the potential plethora of exhaustive communications from HMRC.

-It is unlikely that your tax affairs will become public knowledge especially if you choose and do make a full and complete disclosure of any tax irregularities.
+It is unlikely that your tax affairs will become public knowledge especially if you choose to and make a full and complete disclosure of any tax irregularities.
 The confidentiality and professionalism of your advisers is very important in protecting your reputation.
 For example, where a specialist adviser telephones your business and leaves their name, it wouldn’t be unusual for a receptionist or assistant to search the internet (maybe quite innocently) for details – what would they think discovering a tax investigation specialist contacting you?
 To avoid such situations, the parameters of engagement will need to be considered thoroughly at the outset.

 If you are already in the public eye, it is possible that your affairs will be looked into by investigative journalists and the like.
 Where possible, carefully prepared responses can help diffuse the attention and your specialist tax adviser should work with your media consultants to manage the press and at the same time reduce HMRC’s interest!